Wyko/essential_deathworlders/content/books/bolthole-aces/chapter-01-Innocence-Lost.md

 _"How can you sorta have access?
 Listen, I can maybe patch bridge controls through down here, but that will mean all of them, right?"_

-"Yeah… let’s not do that" It was time for another one of those tough calls.
-"We don’t have time to get you back up here…"
+"Yeah... let’s not do that" It was time for another one of those tough calls.
+"We don’t have time to get you back up here..."

 _"So you do have an engineering station, thought so."_